AvaloniaUI/Avalonia/docs/guidelines/build.md

 ### Load the Project in MonoDevelop

-Start MonoDevelop and open the `Perspex.sln` solution.
+Start MonoDevelop and open the `Avalonia.sln` solution.
 Wait for MonoDevelop to install the project's NuGet packages.

 Set the TestApplication project as the startup project and click Run.

 There will be some compile errors in the tests, but ignore them for now.

-You can track the Linux version's progress in the [Linux issue](https://github.com/Perspex/Perspex/issues/78).
+You can track the Linux version's progress in the [Linux issue](https://github.com/AvaloniaUI/Avalonia/issues/78).